ImageMagick/Usage-Markdown/formats/index.md

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
 > The "`-random-threshold`" argument '`PxQ`', where `P` is the min threshold and `Q` is the max (the '%' symbol is required).
 > So "5x95%" says anything below is 5% of `MaxRGB` is set to 0, anything above 95% is set to `MaxRGB` otherwise we choose a random value between 5% and 95% of MaxRGB, as the threshold level to use for that pixel.
-> A argument of "5x95%" value is probably the best value to use in most situations.
+> An argument of "5x95%" value is probably the best value to use in most situations.

 You can improve the final look by using a darker mid-tone color (like a dark grey) instead of black for the shadow color.
 By doing this the color will tend to blur into the background more making the dither less pronounced that what is shown above.